nystudio107/craft-richvariables/README.md

 1. Install with Composer via `composer require nystudio107/craft-richvariables` from your project directory
 2. Install plugin in the Craft Control Panel under Settings > Plugins

+You can also install Rich Variables via the **Plugin Store** in the Craft AdminCP.

 Rich Variables works on Craft 3.x